Assignment Help

 There are seven ethical principles nurses keep in mind while providing not only patient care, but in nursing education, nursing leadership, and nursing research roles.
 These principles include nurses holding themselves accountable, practicing autonomy, presenting as nonmaleficence, demonstrating beneficence, ensuring justice, displaying fidelity, and showing veracity (Faubion, n.d.).
 Faubion, (n.d.), illustrates that keeping in line with all of these ethical principles can be challenging no matter how long a nurse has been practicing as well highlights that the role a nurse takes on also changes the way nurses display ethical behaviors.

 The last five years of my career, I have been in leadership positions.
-I demonstrate accountability in many ways.
+I demonstrated accountability in many ways.
 The nurses on my team trust that I am available to them throughout the day to guide and assist them in their everyday practice.
 I need to be approachable in order for the nurses to feel comfortable to ask for help and act as a role model as well.
 Recently, one of the nurses confided in me that she was very anxious about case managing a patient with a foley catheter with orders for her to complete the first change upon admission to home care services.

 I had her come into the office, reviewed the supplies and the process with her, and we went out together to do the admission and catheter change.
 I hold myself accountable to ensure the nurses are prepared and confident to perform their role.
 The nurse did very well with the catheter change and did not even show she was nervous!
 I believe I was there more for moral support than anything else.